The War of the Worlds (British TV series): Marketing

-The first footage from the BBC drama appeared in July 2018, followed by trailers in January 2019, with the first, longer trailer for the drama being released in September 2019.
+The first footage from the BBC drama appeared in July 2018, followed by teaser trailers in January 2019, with the first full trailer for the drama being released in September 2019.

 Broadcast

-The programme was released in the UK in three weekly episodes.
 Originally set to premiere in the UK during Christmas 2018, The War of the Worlds actually premiered in Canada on T+E between 6 and 20 October 2019.
 It was also broadcast in two parts instead of three on New Zealand's TVNZ 1 between 13 and 20 October 2019.
 Mammoth Screen announced in September 2019 that the programme was expected to be released in the UK in late 2019; the first episode had its UK premiere on 17 November 2019.
+The three-episode programme was released weekly in the UK.

 ITV Studios Global Entertainment is responsible for the international distribution of The War of the Worlds miniseries.
 It has been sold to major European countries and African territories.

 Critical reception

 The War of the Worlds has received mixed reviews from critics.
-The series holds a 67% approval rating at the review aggregator website Rotten Tomatoes, based on 21 critic reviews.
-The site's consensus reads, "Respectful, if not exactly riveting, Craig Viveiros' reimagined The War of the Worldss wandering narrative undermines its strong performances".
+The series holds a 68% approval rating on the review aggregator website Rotten Tomatoes, based on 22 critic reviews.
+The site's consensus reads, "Respectful, if not exactly riveting, Craig Viveiros' reimagined The War of the Worlds wandering narrative undermines its strong performances".

-The Guardian gave the drama four stars, deeming it a "solid and reliable" drama, but criticized the plot's pacing, stating it had a "lack of urgency".
-The Independent gave it three stars but complained about its attempts to speak to contemporary political issues, stating, "The real war here is not between humans and aliens, but between a classic tale and the perceived liberal expectations of audiences in 2019".
-The Telegraph gave the first episode two stars and criticized it for appearing low budget and the performances by Tomlinson and Spall.
-The Irish Independent was unfavorable to the first episode and called it a "massive disappointment".
-The Telegraph was more negative towards the second episode, giving it one star.
-The Independent was also more negative towards the third episode, giving it two stars.
-James Delingpole in The Spectator responded negatively to the series, calling it “incredibly sad”.
+Rebecca Nicholson of The Guardian gave the drama four stars, deeming it a "solid, reliable adaptation" of the source material which remained "thoroughly and entirely respectful" to the novel after the narrative alterations.
+She praised the score and the presentation of the "scale of the catastrophe", but criticised the plot's pacing – namely its slow start and use of flash-forwards – stating it had a "lack of urgency".
+Ed Cumming gave it three stars in The Independent, praising the set design and saying the leads do a "reasonable job" of portraying the relationship between their characters, but complained about its attempts to speak to contemporary political issues, stating, "The real war here is not between humans and aliens, but between a classic tale and the perceived liberal expectations of audiences in 2019".

+In The Telegraph, Ed Power criticised it for appearing low-budget and for the relationship between the main characters taking precedence over the invasion, which was "presented almost as an afterthought".
+In other reviews from the paper, Anita Singh had similar thoughts, describing poor-quality visual effects and a lack of terror compared to the original.
+She said the characters had "understandably" been fleshed-out, but was critical of the "soppy love story" and of Spall's performance, giving the first two episodes two stars and one star respectively.